 Amanda Clarke is the Director of Programs for the California Health Care Safety Net Institute (SNI), where she develops programs, policies, and leadership trainings that promote integration across care delivery systems and strengthen the safety net.
 Prior to joining SNI, Amanda worked for the Robert Wood Johnson Foundation on a national program to incorporate equity into quality improvement and reduce racial health disparities.
 Previously, she managed integrated health care and economic development initiatives in Ghana and Ecuador.

-Amanda has lived on four continents; previously she managed community health programs in West Africa with the United Nations Population Fund.
-Amanda holds a Master of Public Health from University of California, Berkeley and a B.A. from George Washington University.
+Amanda holds a Master of Public Health from the University of California, Berkeley and a B.A. from George Washington University.
 She lives in Oakland with her family and takes every opportunity to hike up a mountain or sit on a beach.

-Abby Gonzalez joined SNI in March 2015 as the Operations Specialist for SNI.
-She supports the SNI team with meetings, special projects, assistant to the Executive Director and administrative support for the SNI team.
+Abby Gonzalez joined SNI in March 2015 as the Operations Specialist.
+She is now the Project & Events Manager and supports the SNI team with meetings/training webinars, and project management.
+She is the assistant to the Executive Director and the Chief Medical Officer.
+She handles all logistics of the CAPH/SNI Annual conference.
 Prior to joining SNI, she was the Special Project Manager for the California Association of Cable & Telecommunications Association for over 28 years.

 Leossie Hernandez joined CAPH/SNI in May 2019 as the Accounting Manager.
 In this role, she provides accounting services to CAPH/SNI that include accounts receivable, accounts payable, financial reporting, and other accounting related-functions.
 Ms. Hernandez brings over 15 years of experience serving as an accounting manager in non-profit community health services.